-This article will explain the meaning of ESTP preferences and offer a detailed analysis of ESTP cognitive functions to paint a complete portrait of the ESTP personality type.
-This will help you get a better understanding of this daring MBTI personality if you have an ESTP in your life.
-In case you fall into this MBTI category, this reading may help you make the best of your strengths, or become more aware of your weaknesses so that you can work on them.
+This article will explain the meaning of ESTP preferences and offer a detailed analysis of ESTP cognitive functions to paint a complete portrait of the ESTP type.
+This will help you get a better understanding of this daring personality if you have an ESTP in your life.
+In case you fall into this personality type category, this reading may help you make the best of your strengths, or become more aware of your weaknesses so that you can work on them.

 Whatever the case may be, you will find out about ESTP personality traits that largely affect their perception of the world, their decision-making process, core values, and interpersonal relationships.
 So embark on this adventurous journey to discover the dominant traits of an ESTP type, and enjoy the ride!